pulumi/docs/content/docs/esc/environments.md

 ## Cloning an environment

 Environments cannot be renamed, however, they can be cloned into a new project/environment.
 This is intentional as it allows for the ability to "rename" an environment by cloning the source into a new destination project/environment and updating all the references to the source environment without breaking any references.
-Once all references have been updated the old environment can be deleted.
+Once all references have been updated, the old environment can be deleted.

 Cloning an environment takes various options that allow for configuring what is included from the source environment when creating the new environment.
 These options are: